OSGeo/gdal/doc/source/programs/gdal_rasterize.rst

     Set output file size in pixels and lines.
 Note that :option:`-ts` cannot be used with :option:`-tr`
+    If one of the two values is set to 0, it will be computed from the other value in order to preserve the aspect ratio.

 .. option:: -ot <type>